FOR IMMEDIATE RELEASE

 QPWB ATTORNEYS ACHIEVE DEFENSE VERDICT FOR RETAILER

-FORT LAUDERDALE ― David M. Tarlow and Matthew McElligott received a defense verdict on behalf of their client, a retail establishment.
+FORT LAUDERDALE ― David M. Tarlow, Managing Partner of the Fort Lauderdale office received a defense verdict on behalf of his client, a retail establishment.
 On October 29, 2011, the plaintiff was shopping at the retail establishment with her two children, one who is a special needs child, when she slipped and fell in a liquid substance.
 Store video captured the incident and showed another customer slipping, but not falling, four minutes earlier.
 As plaintiff remained on the floor being attended to, another spill is seen in an area approximately ten feet away.
 Video also showed little to no maintenance being performed in the hour prior to the fall.
 As a result of the slip and fall, plaintiff underwent four left knee surgeries, two arthroscopies, a partial knee replacement and then a full knee replacement.
 The four surgeries all occurred within six years after the accident.
 Plaintiff had no pre-incident left knee complaints.

 Plaintiff filed the lawsuit after three of her surgeries had been performed.
 In discovery, plaintiff denied having any post incident accidents causing personal injury.
 Medical records showed four different accidents, all occurring after the three surgeries, but before the fourth surgery.
 Plaintiff testified she was in collections due to unpaid bills and changed professions from medical assistant to billing clerk as she was physically incapable of performing the job tasks of a medical assistant.
 Plaintiff asked the jury to award a minimum of $3 million.